dmartine/TNRIS-workshop/web/wab_deploy.md

  ![succesful export template](./wab_exporttemplate.PNG)

-4. Click `Groups` (in the top lefthand corner of most ArcGIS Online pages) and choose `Create a Group`.
+4. Click `item` to view your template > `Groups` (in the top lefthand corner of most ArcGIS Online pages) and choose `Create a Group`.
 Fill in the appropriate details and share the Group within your organization.

 ![export template](./wab_group.png)